Skip to navigationSkip to main contentSkip to footerScaleway Docs HomepageAsk our AI

 Chat Completions API or Responses API?

-For more information on Chat Completions versus Responses API, see the information provided in the querying language models documentation.
+For more details on Chat Completions versus Responses API, see the information provided in the querying language models documentation.

 Installing the OpenAI SDK